Meditation for Stress Relief: Does It Work?

 Yes!
 Meditation is a versatile practice suitable for all ages and backgrounds.

-1. How long before I see results?
+1. How long will it take to see results?

 While some feel immediate relaxation, consistent practice over weeks leads to noticeable stress reduction.